 “But I do not belong!
 There is nothing worse than not belonging.”

 “Pah!” scoffed the cloth.
 “What about the spoon up there!
 She doesn't belong either, but you don't see her complaining!”

 The spoon looked down at the washcloth.
 “If you would be so kind, we are on our honeymoon,” she said.

 The washcloth scoffed again.
 "There's no point,” he said.
 “You'll soon be taken away to be washed, then where will you and your husband be?
 Separated that’s what!”

 The spoon said to the toothbrush, “Darling, are you certain we couldn't go anywhere else for a fortnight?”

 The toothbrush comforted his wife.
 “There there,” he said.
 “The washcloth will soon be taken away.
 Let's enjoy the beautiful sky today darling.”
 And with that, they both looked up at the peeling blue paint.

 LuLu Kimmel-Miner, 15, is a sophomore in high school, a cat lover, an avid reader, and a stress baker.
 She writes so she can express herself without fear and doubt and to create her own narrative that helps her understand the world.
-For this piece, she drew inspiration from the writings of Hans Christian Anderson, whose books were always present in her childhood.
+For this piece, she drew inspiration from the writings of Hans Christian Andersen, whose books were always present in her childhood.